garnetraven/rustyboi/README.md

 Get RustyBoi up and running in your server with these simple steps.

+If you have a large community and or do not want to self host your bot.
+We offer a paid solution to host and scale for your community.
+Visit rustyboi.com

 ### Prerequisites

 Before you begin, ensure you have the following installed: